MicrosoftDocs/bot-docs/articles/dotnet/proactive-messages.md

 [!include[Introduction to proactive messages - part 1](~/includes/snippet-proactive-messages-intro-1.md)]

-This article describes how to send proactive messages by using the Bot Builder SDK for .NET.

 ## Types of proactive messages

 [!include[Introduction to proactive messages - part 2](~/includes/snippet-proactive-messages-intro-2.md)]

 ## Send an ad hoc proactive message

-The following code samples show how to send an ad hoc proactive message by using the Bot Builder SDK for .NET.
+The following code samples show how to send an ad hoc proactive message with the Bot Builder SDK for .NET.

-To be able to send an ad hoc message to a user, the bot must first collect (and save) information about the user from the current conversation.
+To be able to send an ad hoc message to a user, the bot must first collect and store some information about the user from the current conversation.

 ```cs
 public virtual async Task MessageReceivedAsync(IDialogContext context, IAwaitable<IMessageActivity> result)